 Whether or not you are a fan of Lucali seems to come down to two things - how long you had to wait for your table, and how you were treated in the process.
 The few people that have told us this place is overrated complained not about the pizza, but had beef because the sarcastic Brooklyn girl up front wasn’t so nice to them.
 We get it - we have definitely been on the receiving end of some half-serious abuse from a Lucali waitress.
 As a matter of fact, I believe I was officially banned from the restaurant last time because I asked twice about the toppings.

-Honestly though, for us that’s all part of the game.
-Yes, it can be annoying to deal with an unpredictable situation, but for a pizza this good, we’re willing to deal with it.
+Honestly though, for us, that’s all part of the game.
+Yes, it can be annoying to deal with an unpredictable situation, but for pizza this good, we’re willing to deal with it.
 It’s all about knowing what to expect going in, and understanding that you might not end up with a table, no matter what they told you twenty minutes ago.
 Want to save yourself some disappointment?
 Don’t bring your fiancé’s parents here.
 Don’t come without a backup plan.
 Don’t bring a date that you’re trying to impress with your restaurant game.
 Don’t try to hit Lucali before you have to catch a flight, report for military service, or do anything else that you can’t be late for.
-But if you’re down to just grab a bottle of wine, show up at 6pm, and pray that you get a table, you might be diving into some of the best pizza this city (and therefore Planet Earth) has to offer.
-Read below for what might be the shortest food rundown in Infatuation history - your options are pizza or calzone.
+But if you’re down to just grab a bottle of wine and show up at 6pm, you might be diving into some of the best pizza this city (and therefore Planet Earth) has to offer.
+Read below for what might be the shortest Food Rundown in Infatuation history - your options are pizza or calzone.
 Order both.